jeaninemjordan/US_Natural_Disaster_Analysis/README.md

 ### Project Overview

 Natural disasters can be catastrophic to the areas that are affected by them.
-The primary goal of this analysis is to observe the overall frequency of major disasters by geographical location at the county and state level over time, and to create a model that predicts future incidents past on past events.
+The primary goal of this analysis is to observe the overall frequency of major disasters by geographical location at the regional and state level over time, and to create a model that predicts future incidents past on past events.
 The results produced in this analysis could be impactful when deciding where to relocate within the United States.

 In this project, the following questions will be answered to create an analysis to provide prospective residents of the US with: